Skip to Content

 These may not have got into the top 100 most used names, but you can look at names that have seen a huge leap in popularity for inspiration of what’s stylish and modern.

-Here are some of the top trending boy and girl names, according to the US’s latest SSA data.
+And it’s useful to look to other baby name charts for inspo!
+So are some of the top trending boy and girl names, according to the US’s latest SSA data.

 I can see that K names are seeing a real surge here, as are names that sound familiar but have been spelled slightly differently, such as Ivey.